elastisim/elastisim.github.io/simulation-results.md

 | ``<Node_n>`` | float (percentage, [0,1]) | CPU utilization |

 {: .note }
 Values represent the utilization of the compute node's total computational power.
 As CPU workloads fully utilize the compute node, the utilization of a single node is either 0 % or 100 %.
+The only exception is for coupled CPU tasks (compute and communication), where the network is the bottleneck, resulting in underutilization of CPU resources.

 ## Network activity